-“I need to get home now,” she looked me squarely in the face.
+“I need to get home now,” she said, looking me squarely in the face.
 “Please.”

-I started up the car and we drove out of there in haste.
-We didn’t talk until we had left the cinema far behind.
+I started up the car and we drove out of there in a hurry.
+We didn’t talk until we had left the theater far behind.

 I stole glances and saw that she was biting her nails.
-Something was bothering her – something about the man’s description?
+Something was bothering her – something about the man’s description, perhaps?
 I had no idea.
 I just kept driving.

-Several minutes later, I stopped midway along a country lane and got out.
+Several minutes later, I stopped midway along a country road and got out.

-Doubtfully, she joined me.
-We leant against the car while looking at the fields which lay as far as the eye could see on one side of the road.
+With some hesitation, she joined me.
+We leaned against the car while looking at the fields, which lay as far as the eye could see on one side of the road.
 On the other side were thick woods.
-On that quiet warm night, it was nice to stand out and simply gaze at the fields.
+On that quiet, warm night, it was nice to stand out and simply gaze at the fields.

-Occasionally we would say nothing and simply take in the night air.
+Occasionally we would say nothing and simply take in the cool night air.

 During one such silence, I felt a sudden inexplicable pang of dread.
-Not sure why, I turned to look back at the road.
-What I saw flooded me first with confusion, then utter disbelief, then relentless creeping fear; the naked man from the cinema – he was there, standing less than a hundred yards away.
+Unsure why, I turned to look back at the road.
+What I saw flooded me first with confusion, then utter disbelief, and then with relentless creeping fear.
+The naked man from the cinema was there, standing less than a hundred yards away.

 How?
+I wondered.
 How was he there already?
-More chilling was the question of why.
+More chilling, however, was the question of why.
 What did he want?

 When I had first seen him, I hadn’t thought much of him besides that he might be a potentially dangerous pervert.
 But where he stood in the moonlight, other odd details became clear.
 He appeared to be very tall – perhaps somewhere between six and seven feet.
-His body was lean to the point of starvation, but his thighs and shoulders carried disproportionate muscular bulk.
-There was something disturbing about his face.
-It looked deformed and blotched – like a plastic clown mask melted to disfigurement.
+He was clearly emaciated, apparently suffering from starvation, and yet his thighs and shoulders appeared bulky, and disproportionately muscular.
+There was something disturbing about his face as well.
+It looked blotchy and deformed – like a melted plastic clown mask.
 Perhaps it was a mask.
-I couldn’t tell.
+From my vantage point, I couldn’t tell for certain.

-“Hey, come on, get in the car, quick.”
+“Hey, come on!
+Get in the car, quick!”
 I began to breathe heavily.
-She didn’t seem to hear.
+She didn’t seem to hear me.
 She looked as though she were in another dimension.
-I opened the door and tried to usher her inside – but she was alarmingly firm.
+I opened the door and tried to usher her inside, but she was alarmingly firm.